Boulby Mine: Underground laboratory

-Proposed experiments (as of 2019) include the WATCHMAN (WATer CHerenkov Monitoring of ANtineutrinos, also called AIT/WATCHMAN) neutrino experiment, which would study antineutrinos originating from Hartlepool nuclear power plant.
-This project would aim to develop technologies to remotely monitor nuclear reactors for the purpose of nuclear non-proliferation.

 Health and safety

 Since the year 2000, there have been several incidents at the mine.
 Cleveland Potash Limited has been served with 11 notices for breaches of health and safety procedures by the Health and Safety Executive since 2012.

 They include not taking appropriate measures to protect workers from the risks of explosion, falling ground and inadvertent entry into the mine shaft.
 Other incidents include;